-At Beech Grove, we follow the comprehensive and carefully constructed Wessex planning produced by eLIM, on a two year rolling programme.
+At Beech Grove, we follow the comprehensive and carefully constructed 'Teach Computing' curriculum, on a two year rolling programme.
 Please follow the links below to see an overview of our Computing curriculum and progression in this subject:

 At Beech Grove Primary School we are passionate about equipping children with the skills to use technology safely and independently in a rapidly changing world.
 Our high-quality computing curriculum is designed to enable them to use computational thinking and creativity to further understand the world we live in.